jaypeepeep/sleepiwear/README.md

 ## Copyright

-This code is copyrighted by Fabian Railey A. Victuelles.
+This code is copyrighted by John Patrick Lagatuz, Juan Ramon Corpuz